-One of the most heartbreaking things I hear when I travel to speak at churches and conferences is this:
+One of the most heartbreaking things I hear about reaching kids when I travel to speak at churches and conferences is this:

 “Our church is dying.
 We have very few, if any, kids.
 If it continues, in a few years we’ll have to close the doors.”

 “We can’t seem to reach kids.
 Everyone at our church is older.”